 With everything that has happened during the course of 2020, one notable absence from the calendar is the humble truck show.

-From Castlemaine to Casino to Clarendon, this mainstay of the trucking industry has taken a hit this year, which in turn will affect the shows of the future.
+From Castlemaine to Casino and Clarendon, this mainstay of the trucking industry has taken a hit this year, which in turn will affect the shows of the future.

-Bruce Gunter is a man who knows truck shows, as one of the driving forces behind both Haulin the Hume, and the Kenworth Klassic truck show, he also knows the cost of cancelled truck shows.
-We spoke to him about the hard job of having to call a stop to a trucking show, and what making that call entails.
-“It can be six months of planning, hours-and-hours of work trying to manage it all.
-Road rallies are harder to set up than static displays, talking to councils and police to plan routes and stops.”
+Bruce Gunter is a man who knows truck shows, as one of the driving forces behind both Haulin the Hume, and the Kenworth Klassic truck show, he also knows the cost of cancelled events.

-The social aspect of truck shows have been lost as well, with a recent road rally cancelled due to a fear that someone could introduce COVID-19 to a small town, and as Bruce puts it “we don’t want to bring any area of transport into disrepute.”
+The social aspect of truck shows have been lost as well, with a recent road rally cancelled due to a fear that someone could introduce COVID19 to a small town, and as Gunter puts it, “we don’t want to bring any area of transport into disrepute.”

-The upcoming Bathurst Truck Show, now known as the Dane Ballinger Memorial, is at the point of go or whoa at the moment, with the show organisers expected to make a decision in early September as to whether to go ahead.
+The upcoming Bathurst Truck Show, renamed last year as the Dane Ballinger Memorial, is at the point of go or whoa at the moment, with the show organisers making a decision in early September as to whether to go ahead.

 We caught up with Dean Campbell, one of the organisers of the show, and ultimately one of the people who has to make a call on what could possibly be the first large truck show of the year.